Our Diamonds Come From The Same Depths As True Love

 On top of this, natural diamonds are constantly being recycled, be it by passing from one generation to the next or by placement into a new setting.
 Lab diamonds are more vulnerable to replacement by a newer diamond, just like replacing your cellphone with better technology.
 And like your cellphone, the trade-in value is next to zero.

-And for those of you who prefer to support more ethical business practices, you’ll be interested to know that the majority of manufactured diamonds are produced in Chinese and Malaysian factories.
+And for those of you who prefer to support more ethical business practices, you’ll be interested to know that the majority of manufactured diamonds are produced in Chinese and Russian factories.

 The House of Diamonds commitment.

 Lab-grown love is a compromise we refuse to make.
 Our diamonds will always be the top 5%, created by our beautiful earth, and properly representative of your true, undying love for the ages.